Simple Steps to Attract More Clients on LinkedIn

 Sharing Relevant Content

 Sharing knowledge and advice is a great way to reach people with your posts who don’t currently follow you, along with building relationships with people you’re already connected with.
 It gives us access to more people from outside our networks.
 Nearly 40% more people are now seeing content from people outside their network (as of June 2023).
+And reaching more people with your posts helps you rank higher when clients are searching for freelancers, so you can get more clients.

 Showing More Posts to Your Followers